 (4) a notarized affidavit of intention to become a U.S. citizen; or

 (f) To document good moral character as required by G.S.
 93-12(5), three persons not related by blood or marriage to the applicant shall sign the application certifying the good moral character of the applicant and the Board shall conduct a background check of the applicant including a check of criminal records.

 (h) If an applicant has been denied any license by any state or federal agency, the applicant shall include as part of the application for the CPA examination a statement explaining such denial.
 An applicant shall include a statement of explanation and a certified copy of applicable license records if the applicant has been registered with or licensed by a state or federal agency and has been disciplined by that agency.

 (i) An applicant shall submit one photograph or digital image as part of the application for the CPA examination.
-These photographs shall be of the applicant alone, 2×2 inches in size, front view, full face, taken in normal street attire without a hat or dark glasses, printed on paper with a plain light background and taken within the last six months.
-Photographs may be in black and white or in color.
-Retouched photographs shall not be accepted.
-Applicants shall write their names on the back of their photograph, with the photograph two by two inches in size.
+The photograph or digital image shall be of the applicant alone, front view, full face, taken in normal street attire without a hat or dark glasses, with a plain light background, and taken within the last six months.
+The photograph or digital image may be in black and white or in color.
+Retouched photographs or digital images shall not be accepted.
+If submitting a photograph, applicants shall write their names on the back of their photograph, with the photograph two by two inches in size.

 (j) If an applicant’s name has legally changed and is different from the name on any transcript or other document supplied to the Board, the applicant shall furnish copies of the documents legally authorizing the name change.